OpenDataServices/flatten-tool/docs/flatten.rst

 In this section you'll learn about flattening.
 The main use case for wanting to flatten a JSON document is so that you can manage the data in a spreadsheet.

-Flatten Tool provides ``flatten-tool flatten`` sub-command for this purpose.
+Flatten Tool provides the ``flatten-tool flatten`` sub-command for this purpose.

 Generating a spreadsheet from a JSON document
 =============================================

-Generating a spreadsheet from a JSON document is very similar to creating a template.
+Generating a spreadsheet from a JSON document is very similar to :doc:`creating a template <create-template>`.

 .. literalinclude:: ../examples/flatten/simple/cmd.txt
    :language: bash